tobybatch/DrupalChefVagrant/README.md

 This will create a vanilla fudge site in a VM.
 The drupal you created will be available on http://localhost:8808, the files for that site are in ./html/drupal

-## Customising
+## More info

-It's all in the Vagrant file...
+See the root project readme: https://github.com/tobybatch/DrupalChefVagrant